wp-plugins/hackadelic-table-of-content-boxes/readme.txt

 ### [1.6.0 - Resurrection](http://hackadelic.com/toc-boxes-is-seo-table-of-contents)

-* TOC box now optionally includes a link to the comments section on the page.
+* TOC boxes now optionally include a link to the comments section on the page.
 (Idea and initial code [contributed by JohnBillion](http://hackadelic.com/toc-boxes-151-release#comment-1025))
 * Overhauled settings handling for **WPMU compatibility**.
 Old-style settings are automatically migrated.
 * Settings can be reset to "factory values", removing them from the database.
 Useful when uninstalling the plugin.
 * Increased security.